 In a large bowl, stir together the sugar, salt, yeast, and warm water.

-Stir in the soft butter.
+Stir in the softened butter or margarine.

 Turn the dough out onto a lightly floured surface and knead for 8 minutes, adding more flour if necessary, until the dough is soft and not sticky.

 Lightly grease a medium-sized bowl with olive oil and flip dough over so that the top is also greased.

 Cover with a clean kitchen towel or wrap paper and let rise for 30 minutes in a warm, draft-free place.